Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 - `"traceLogFileMode"`: specifies the log file logging mode.
 Allowed values are `"sequential"` or `"circular"`.
 - `"logFileSizeLimitMB"`: specifies the limit for the log file in megabytes.
 The default value is 4, and the acceptable range is 1-2048.
 - `"collectorFolderName"`: specifies the relative path to the user's data folder where the log files of that collector will be saved once collection stops.
 The files can later be enumerated and uploaded to Azure Storage.
 See below for more details.
-- `"start"`: specifies whether the collector should be active (i.e. collecting) or not.
+- `"started"`: specifies whether the collector should be active (i.e. collecting) or not.
 Its value is applied everytime the DM client service starts, or the property changes.
   - If this is set to `"yes"`, the collector will be started (if it is not already).
   - If this is set to `"no"`, the collector will be stopped, and a file will be saved in <i>logFileFolder</i> (if it is already running).
 - `"guid00"`: specifies the <i>provider configuration object</i> for this guid.
 See below for more details.